bindreams/pynvx/README.md

 ```

 ## License
 `pynvx` is licenced under the MIT license.
-It is free for personal commercial use.
+It is free for personal and commercial use.
 Note that the files listed under `nvx/dll` belong to [Medical Computer Systems Ltd](https://mks.ru/en/index/) and are subject to their own license and copyright.